melowntech/workshop/tutorials/frontend-cpp.rst

 You may download the file: :download:`srcs/frontend-cpp/CMakeLists.txt`.

-Now, we let cmake generate the platform specific build files (usually a makefile on linux).
+Next, let cmake generate the platform specific build files (usually a makefile on linux).
 This step is only done once.

 Moreover, we do not want to clutter the directory with numerous temporary files,